 For all projects with a "moderate" climate risk classification, a basic climate risk analysis must be conducted during the project design stage and included in the SECAP review note.
 Adaptation and mitigation measures must be mainstreamed into the project design and PDR.
-For all projects with "high" climate risk classification, an in-depth climate risk analysis must be conducted during project design and adaptation and risk-mitigation measures must be mainstreamed into the project design and supervise must be mainstreamed into the project design and adaptation and risk-mitigation measures must be mainstreamed into the project design and PDR.
+For all projects with "high" climate risk classification, an in-depth climate risk analysis must be conducted during project design and adaptation and risk-mitigation measures must be mainstreamed into the project design and PDR.